Green Chile Rice Bake

 - 3/4 cup orzo dry

-- 1 cup white rice dry
+- 1 cup white basmati rice dry

 - 1 zucchini shredded